29/01/2024 - 15:10 · 10 Min read

 import _ from "https://cdn.skypack.dev/lodash";

-Bun: Compatibility with a Twist
+Bun: Compatibility with a Performance Edge

 bun add express lodash